jakubone/HiddenSpectreMiner/README.md

 ## Required packages
 ``requests`` ``psutil`` ``nuitka``

+## Issues
+If you encounter any issues, please let me know on the "Issues" tab or if you want a faster reply contact me on discord: ``przywlaszczenie``

 ## Stars
 If you consider my project useful, please leave me a star ⭐